Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 You can manage user license assignments via SCIM with a user attribute in your IdP environment.
 This ensures accurate license assignment as users are provisioned in the IdP and onboarded into your dbt account.
 :::note

-    Analyst licenses are only available for certain plans.
-Assigning an Analyst license via SCIM will result in a user update error if that license type is not available in your dbt account.
+    The `Analyst` license is only available for select plans.
+Assigning an `Analyst` license via SCIM will result in a user update error if that license type is not available for your dbt account.

 :::